graphql-community/koa-graphql/README.md

 for `multipart/form-data` content, which may be useful for GraphQL mutations involving uploading files.
 See an [example using multer](https://github.com/chentsulin/koa-graphql/blob/master/src/__tests__/http-test.js#L631).

-If the POST body has not yet been parsed, graphql-express will interpret it depending on the provided *Content-Type* header.
+If the POST body has not yet been parsed, koa-graphql will interpret it depending on the provided *Content-Type* header.

   * **`application/json`**: the POST body will be parsed as a JSON